premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-- Scenario: a representation of a concrete example of the behavior of the system that is in development or under test.
+- Scenario: a representation of a concrete example of the behaviour of the system that is in development or under test.
 - Step: scenarios are composed of steps.
 There are three types of steps: given, when, and then:
 	- Given: specifies a precondition to an event that will or should or occur during a scenario.
 	- When: specifies the occurrence of the event itself.
 	- Then: specifies the expected outcome of the event that has occurred.
-- Background: used when all of the scenarios within a feature share at least one precondition.
+- Background: used when all the scenarios within a feature share at least one precondition.
 The preconditions defined using the background keyword apply to all scenarios within a feature.
 - Scenario Outline: used to create a data-driven driven scenario that is run several times around different sets of data.
 - Examples: used to define data sets for scenario outlines.
 - And/But: used to replace given, when, or then.
-If, for instance, there are multiple preconditions for a scenario, a developer may choose to use and or but for every precondition following the first precondition.
+If, for instance, there are multiple preconditions for a scenario, a developer may choose to use and our but for every precondition following the first precondition.

 For example: